OPEC+ to meet Saturday on extending cuts, pushing for compliance

 The OPEC+ technical and ministerial committee meetings, which review the market and usually make recommendations on policy, were now scheduled for June 17 and 18, OPEC+ sources said.

-Reporting by Vladimir Soldatkin and Olesya Astakhova in Moscow and Rania El Gamal in Dubai; Additional reporting by Alex Lawler in London and Anton Kolodyazhnyy in Moscow; Writing by Ahmad Ghaddar; Editing by Edmund Blair
+Reporting by Vladimir Soldatkin and Olesya Astakhova in Moscow and Rania El Gamal in Dubai; Additional reporting by Alex Lawler in London, Anton Kolodyazhnyy in Moscow and Libby George in Abuja; Writing by Ahmad Ghaddar; Editing by Edmund Blair and Frances Kerry